 Forget everything you learned in school about the brain.
 New science says you can change your brain throughout your entire life.

-This is called neuroplasticity, which is the capacity of the brain to change with learning… very focused learning.
+This is known as neuroplasticity, which is the capacity of the brain to change with learning.

 And whether you’re 25 or 80, your brain can be transformed.